 Golf courses and tennis courts provide outdoor recreation.
 The Thunder Bay Recreation Center and Northern Lights Ice Arena provide a combination of indoor recreation.
-Two live performance theatres and two movie theatres, both with multiple screens provide indoor entertainment.
+Two live performance theatres and provide indoor entertainment.
+Two movie theatres in downtown Alpena are currently not open for business but have future development potential.
 The Besser Museum of Northeast Michigan, the Alpena County George N. Fletcher Library, the Thunder Bay National Marine Sanctuary and Underwater Preserve, and the Great Lakes Maritime Heritage Center offer cultural and historical opportunities.
 Tourists arriving along the City's major corridors will also view historic homes that have been restored and preserved.
 Many of these homes are typical of the early lumbering era and date back to the 19th century.